django-cms/django-cms/docs/contributing/testing.rst

 Runs the test suite.
 Optionally takes test labels as arguments to limit the tests which should be run.
 Test labels should be in the same format as used in ``manage.py test``.

+.. option:: --xvfb

+    Use a virtual X framebuffer for frontend testing, requires `xvfbwrapper <https://github.com/cgoldberg/xvfbwrapper>`_ to be installed.

+    With this option you won't need a physical display.

 .. option:: --parallel

     Runs tests in parallel, using one worker process per available CPU core.